AuReMe/emapper2gbk/README.rst

                                 output directory/file path
         -g GFF, --gff GFF     gff file or directory -gt GFF_TYPE, --gff-type GFF_TYPE
-                                gff type, by default emapper2gbk search for CDS with gene as Parent in the GFF, but by using the '-gt cds_only' option emapper2gbk will only use the CDS information from the genome, by using '-gt gmove' emapper2gbk will use mRNA to find CDS, by using 'eggnog' emapper2gbk will use the output ifles of eggnog-mapper -nf NAMEFILE, --namefile NAMEFILE
+                                gff type, by default emapper2gbk search for CDS with gene as Parent in the GFF.
+By giving '-gt CDS' option, emapper2gbk will only use the CDS information from the genome.
+With '-gt gmove' (or '-gt mRNA'), emapper2gbk will use mRNA to find CDS.
+By giving '-gt gene', emapper2gbk will use mRNA to find CDS .
+With 'eggnog' emapper2gbk will use the output files of eggnog-mapper.
+        -nf NAMEFILE, --namefile NAMEFILE
                                 organism/genome name (col 2) associated to genome file basenames (col 1).
 Default = 'metagenome' for metagenomic and 'cellular organisms' for genomic
         -n NAME, --name NAME  organism/genome name in quotes